bisq-network/support/process.md

 3. open a block explorer (showing [bitaps](https://bitaps.com)) and search for the txid from step `2`
    ![example_3](docs/example_3.png)

 4. Highlight the input address and press `ctrl+c`, if there are more pick one.
-Idealy the user should have provided an address where to reimburse to
+Idealy the user should have provided an address where to reimburse to.
+If that is the case put that address to the clipboard.
     ![example_4](docs/example_4.png)

-5. Highlight the first output addres and press `ctrl+c`.
+5. Highlight the amount next to the first output addres and press `ctrl+c`.
 This is the trading fee to the arbitrator.
    ![example_5](docs/example_5.png)

 6. Highlight the mining fee and press `ctrl+c`